heartnoxill/Datacamp/README.md

 - Analyzing Police Activity with pandas
 - Statistical Thinking in Python (Part 1)
 - Statistical Thinking in Python (Part 2)
+- Case Study: School Budgeting with Machine Learning in Python